TheYuriG/blog_lessons/discord_create_channels/README.md

 				});
 			}
 		} catch (error) {
-			// If an error occurred and we were not able to create the thread,
+			// If an error occurred and we were not able to create the Thread,
 			// the bot is most likely received the "Missing Permissions" error.
 			// Log the error to the console console.log(error);